FREE, FAST & CONFIDENTIAL RAPID HIV SCREENINGS

 New medications are able to prevent HIV infection when prescribed by a doctor and taken as directed.
 Regular screening for HIV is the only way to know your HIV status.
 Early detection greatly increases the effectiveness of treatment for those people who are infected.

 HIV Health Education/Risk Reduction Programs

 HIV prevention programs go beyond the provision of information to provide education and counseling that assist individuals in developing the skills, abilities, and self-esteem to carry out behavior change that will reduce their risk for HIV infection.

 • Mpowerment Iowa City is a community-based, peer-run HIV prevention program for men who have sex with men; it includes small-group safer sex workshops, community events, and outreach efforts led by an innovative group of young men from within the community.
 The essence of Mpowerment Iowa City is community organizing, mobilization and empowerment.
 Call 319-688-5890 or visit www.Facebook.com/MpowerIC for more information.

 HIV/Hepatitis C Counseling, Testing, and Referral

 Johnson County Public Health offers free and confidential rapid HIV testing to all individuals interested in being screened.
-Additionally, we provide rapid Hepatitis-C testing and Hepatitis A & B vaccination to those who qualify.
-Testing services are available at the JCPH office from 8:30am - 4:30pm Monday – Friday.
+Additionally, we provide rapid Hepatitis-C testing and Syphilis screenings to those who qualify.
+Testing services are available at the JCPH office from 8:30am - 4:30pm Monday – Friday & 8:00am – 12:00pm on the first Saturday of each month.
 No appointment is necessary for testing services but scheduling an appointment in advance can reduce wait times.
 For more information or to schedule an appointment please call our office at 319-356-6040.